Researchers

 • Project assignment within the externally-funded project INGRAIN BasiCALT (BMBF-funded):

-• Process optimization in food biotechnology: Process optimization for the extraction of edible mushroom mycelia in the submerged process (bioreactor)
+• Process optimisation in food biotechnology: Process optimisation for the extraction of edible mushroom mycelia in the submerged process (bioreactor)

 Prof. Dr. Miriam Sari

-• KINLI: Artificial intelligence for sustainable food quality in supply chains (funded by BMEL)
+• KINLI: Artificial intelligence for sustainable food quality in supply chains (BMEL-funded)

 Prof. Dr.-Ing.
 Maik Schürmeyer